 We will continue to offer a process for requesting vaccination exemptions for medical or sincerely held religious beliefs.
-Ask the EMT LI for information.
+Ask Bill Toliopoulos for information.

 Unvaccinated students whose requests for exemptions are denied will be unable to complete labs where blood exposure is possible, hospital, or field clinical experiences.
 This means they will be unable to complete the course.